oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 You can compile and run this Reference Design in the Eclipse* IDE (in Linux*) and the Visual Studio* IDE (in Windows*).
 For instructions, refer to the following link: [FPGA Workflows on Third-Party IDEs for Intel&reg; oneAPI Toolkits](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-oneapi-dpcpp-fpga-workflow-on-ide.html)

 ## Running the Reference Design
-You can perform the QR decomposition of 8 matrices repeatedly, as shown below.
+You can perform the PCA on matrices repeatedly, as shown below.
 This step performs the following:
-* Generates 8 random matrices.
+* Generates 8 random sample matrices.
-* Computes the QR decomposition of the 8 matrices.
+* Computes the PCA of the 8 matrices.
 * Repeats the decomposition multiple times (specified as a command line argument) to evaluate performance.